 If there are willful violations, the employer may be fined for the violations.

-Getting Help to Address an Unsafe Work Environment
+Getting Help to Address Unsafe Working Conditions

 If you are concerned about the safety of your work environment or that of your co-workers, the PA workers’ compensation lawyers at Krasno Krasno & Onwudinjo can help.
 Contact us to learn more about our services to help workers ensure they have safe work environments that comply with federal and state law: 844-243-4814.